eliza411/testkitchen/slides/slides.rst

 #.
 Fields: add
 #.
 From the popup, select: Content: Gallery image
 #. [ ] Remove the check in the box Create a label
 #.
-Set the Image style to large.
+Set the Image style to gallery_main.
 #.
 Multiple Field Values: [ ] Uncheck Display all values in the same row
 #.
 Apply (All displays)

-Second, add the thumnail gallery images.
+Second, add the thumbnail gallery images.
 Much like the first step:

 #.
 Fields: add
 #.
 From the popup, select: Content: Gallery image